How to Spatchcock a Turkey

 Browse other Thanksgiving recipes, such as smoked turkey gravy, stuffing, and pumpkin cheesecake in our Thanksgiving recipes library.

-Nicholas Breed Turkeys Available Seasonally
+Seasonally Available: Nicholas Breed Heritage Turkeys

 Fossil Farms’ Nicholas Breed Turkeys are exceptionally juicy and tender, a delicious alternative to conventional turkeys raised on factory farms.